colinturner/amazon-scout/README.md

 ## Design

 This app was built without the use of Amazon's Product API.
 To work around it, the app spawns a chrome headless browser (see: [puppeteer](https://github.com/GoogleChrome/puppeteer)) inside Node.js to visit Amazon's website and scrape the DOM for information related to the product's name, dimensions, categories and ranks.
-*Routes - see server.js
+- Routes - see /server.js
-*Web scraper - see src/app/utils/scrape.js
+- Web scraper - see /src/app/utils/scrape.js
-*Angular components - see src/app/products folder
+- Angular components - see /src/app/products folder

 ## Limitations